 - (1) Upon publication of a call for tenders, any interested supplier may submit a request to participate. - (2) The call for tenders may require the provision of information for qualitative selection within the time limits indicated and may include a questionnaire.
-The selection criteria used to carry out the qualitative selection shall comply with Article 25 and shall be published with the call for tenders. - (3) The minimum time limit for receipt of a request to participate in response to a call for tenders shall be no less than 15 days.
-For contracts with a value exceeding EUR 200,000 where no SAN has been published in accordance with Article 5, the minimum time limit for receipt of a request to participate shall be no less than 25 days. - (4) Only those suppliers invited to do so by the Organisation following its qualitative assessment of the information provided in response to the call for tenders, may submit a tender.
+The selection criteria used to carry out the qualitative selection shall comply with Article 25 and shall be published with the call for tenders. - (3) The minimum time limit for receipt of a request to participate in response to a call for tenders shall be no less than 20 days.
+For contracts where no SAN has been published in accordance with Article 5, the minimum time limit for receipt of a request to participate shall be no less than 30 days. - (4) Only those suppliers invited to do so by the Organisation following its qualitative assessment of the information provided in response to the call for tenders, may submit a tender.
 The minimum number of suppliers invited to submit a tender shall be three (3) and in any event, a number sufficient to ensure genuine competition.
 However, where the number of suppliers meeting the selection criteria is below the minimum number, the Organisation may continue the procedure with those suppliers only.

-- (5) The minimum time limit for the receipt of tenders shall be reasonable and proportionate to the subject matter of the contract, but no less than 15 days.
-For contracts with a value exceeding EUR 200,000 where no SAN has been published in accordance with Article 5, the minimum time limit for the receipt of tenders shall be 25 days. - (6) The Organisation shall assess the tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.
+- (5) The minimum time limit for the receipt of tenders shall be reasonable and proportionate to the subject matter of the contract, but no less than 20 days.
+For contracts where no SAN has been published in accordance with Article 5, the minimum time limit for the receipt of tenders shall be 30 days. - (6) The Organisation shall assess the tenders submitted on the basis of the award criteria set out in the tender documents and in line with Article 26.